-As a result, it could serve as a foundational piece of research, as any discussion of this topic would likely begin with an examination of the methodology of building trust between governments and citizens.
-Additional Support for the importance of tax morale and conditional cooperation with tax requirement comes from a paper that relies on survey data from 30 West and East European countries, reporting high correlation between perceived tax evasion and tax morale.
+Therefore, it could serve as a foundational piece of research, as any discussion on this topic would likely begin with analyzing the methods used to establish trust between the government and its citizens.
+Further evidence supporting the importance of tax morale and conditional cooperation with tax requirements is presented in a study drawing on survey data from 30 countries in Western and Eastern Europe.
+This study reports a strong correlation between perceived levels of tax evasion and tax morale.

 Motivational postures theory and tax compliance

-In contrast to the view by Kichler which seems to be more dichotomous in nature, Braithwaite showed a more complex perspective on what it means to cooperate with the tax authority.
-She argues that those who resist most vocally, who challenge tax authority decisions and are openly critical of the institution, are not discernibly more noncompliant as a group than taxpayers who choose other ways of engaging with the system, furthermore, as it comes to tax compliance, younger people were found to be less compliant in attitude and behavior than older people.
-Australia’s taxpaying culture rather than its youth culture holds the key to high tax compliance.
-It seems based on data related to tax evasion, that perceived deterrence predicts lower tax evasion.
-Over and above this prediction is the finding that dismissive defiance (which can increase or decrease with deterrence) predicts higher tax evasion.
-Along those lines, an additional study examined the influence of postures motivation, strategy of tax audits, and peer reporting behavior in experimental studies.
-The study proves that the strategy of tax audits and peer reporting behavior affect tax compliance decisions.
-Some results shows that enforcement tools had resulted an opposite behavior which indicates that punishment by means of maximum penalty is not effective to create willingness to comply with the regulation.
+In contrast to Kichler’s view, which appears more dichotomous, Valerie Braithwaite presented a more nuanced perspective on what it means to collaborate with the tax authority.
+She argues that those who resist most vocally, challenge tax authority decisions, and are openly critical of the institution, are not necessarily more non-compliant as a group than taxpayers who engage with the tax system in other ways.
+Furthermore, younger people were found to be less compliant in attitude and behavior than older people.
+In Australia, high tax compliance is attributed to its taxpaying culture rather than to its youth culture.
+Therefore, based on the data related to tax evasion, it appears that higher perceived deterrence leads to lower instances of tax evasion.
+Furthermore, it has been found that individuals who exhibit dismissive defiance (which can increase or decrease with deterrence) are more likely to engage in higher levels of tax evasion.
+In addition, another study was conducted to examine the impact of motivation in postures, tax audit strategies, and peer reporting behavior through experimental studies.
+The study demonstrates that the strategy of tax audits and peer reporting behavior affect decisions regarding tax compliance strategies.
+Some results show that enforcement tools have led to the opposite behavior than was sought.
+This suggests that punishing offenders with maximum penalties is not an effective way to encourage compliance with regulations.

-Behavioral interventions and Tax Compliance
+Behavioral interventions and tax compliance

-The complexity of the motivations associated with tax compliance could be seen from the mixed results from behavioral public policy studies of tax compliance – mostly the different nudges used to elicit tax compliance.
-With regards to nudges and tax compliance, research has shown that Nudges enhance public administration by improving messages and revenue.
-This study uses factorial designs to test simplification and social norms in increasing local tax payments in central London.
-Simplification increased payments by 4% in a targeted group, while the social norm backfired in a broader study, possibly due to the heterogeneous target population and wording of the norm.
-In a meta-analysis based on 45 randomized controlled trials research metanalytical methods, it was shown that interventions pointing to elements of individual tax morale are, on average, ineffective in curbing tax evasion (when evaluated against a control group of taxpayers receiving neutral communication).
-In contrast, deterrence nudges- interventions emphasizing traditional determinants of compliance such as audit probabilities and penalty rates, were effective, albeit modest (1.5-2.5 percentage points more than non-deterrence nudges).
+The complexity of the factors that influence tax compliance can be observed through the inconsistent outcomes of behavioral public policy studies that aim to examine how to encourage people to pay their taxes through various forms of nudges.
+Research by John Peter and Toby Blume regarding nudges and tax compliance has shown that nudges can enhance tax compliance and public administration by improving messages and thereby increasing revenue.
+Their study used factorial designs to examine the effectiveness of simplification and social norms in promoting local tax compliance in central London.
+It finds that simplification led to a 4% increase in payments among a specific group of taxpayers, but the social norm approach did not have the intended impact in a larger sample, possibly because of the diverse characteristics of the target population and the wording of the norm.
+A meta-analysis based on 45 randomized controlled trials research metanalytical methods demonstrated that interventions targeting individuals’ tax morale are, on average, ineffective in curbing tax evasion when compared to a control group of taxpayers receiving neutral communications.
+In contrast, deterrence nudges—interventions emphasizing traditional determinants of compliance such as audit probabilities and penalty rates—were effective, albeit only modestly, resulting in a 1.5–2.5% better compliance rate than non-deterrence nudges.